 Virtual classroom software development is a complex process that requires knowledge and experience in various business and technology domains. eLearning applications are a combination of video streaming, collaborative tools, live quizzers, and many other features.
 In this article, we will discover how to build virtual classroom software from, what features are must-have, how much it would cost, and how long it would take.

-In 2020 the whole world realized the true power of collaborative software.
+Over recent years the whole world realized the true power of collaborative software.
 It helped us to stay connected during the times when normal office work and school teaching have become impossible.

 Despite that, the learning process in schools and universities stayed mostly uninterrupted.
 Educational establishments across the globe started to quickly leverage learning management systems and virtual classroom software.
 The vast experience of online learning platforms has helped a lot in this process and we can say for sure that once the advantages of remote learning have been fully explored – education would never be the same, even when everything will get back to the normal daily routine.